 Both chlorine and oxygen treated pools should be shocked regularly.
 Shocking provides a safety margin against times when the pump is not running or when demand levels spike after heavy rains, winds or high bather loads.

 In chlorine pools, shocking is accomplished with extremely high chlorine levels.
-Conversely, in an oxygen based pool, water is shocked with a particular blend of a nonchlorine activated oxygen additive along with clarifiers and stain protection.
+Conversely, in an oxygen based pool, water is shocked with a particular blend of a nonchlorine activated oxygen additive along with clarifiers, stain protection and algaecide.
 By shocking the water, a secondary oxidative effect is added to assure safe water in residential pools.

 OXYGEN BASED WATER TREATMENT IS NOT NEW

 All of the components used in oxygen based water treatment are well known within the swimming pool industry.
 It is the combination of these technologies (high velocity, mechanical ozone injection combined with an activated oxygen additive) that is new to the water treatment field.

 What is new in the Oxygen Pools model is the use of high velocity injection of ozone which drives ozone deep into the water where several reactions occur.
 These include, first, the immediate direct oxidation of contaminants in the water followed by the creation of a peroxide residual which remains in the water.